BOV-010: Liquidity ManagementDate: 11/13/2015 Status: Final

 - remarketing risk for the University’s put-able debt

 - University’s credit ratings

-The University meets periodically with UVIMCO to review the policy and ask that they assist in stress testing periodically
+The University meets periodically with UVIMCO to review the policy and discuss liquidity requirements.

 IV.
 Liquidity Management

-The Office of the Treasurer manages liquidity to ensure access to sufficient cash during normal and stressed liquidity conditions.
-The University meets those needs with a combination of internal and external liquidity.
+The Office of the Treasurer manages liquidity to ensure access to sufficient cash during normal and stressed liquidity environments.
+The University meets these needs with a combination of internal and external liquidity.
 The University categorizes liquidity sources as committed or uncommitted.
-Committed funding represents funding available to the University (e.g., cash and short term investments) as well as external funding sources where the provider has committed to providing funding, regardless of circumstance (e.g., bank lines of credit).
-Uncommitted funding are sources of liquidity that where the provider is under no commitment to fund (e.g., commercial paper buyers).
+Committed funding represents funding available to the University (e.g., cash and short term investments) as well as external funding sources where the provider has committed to providing funding, regardless of circumstance (e.g., credit lines).
+Uncommitted funding are sources of liquidity whereby the provider is under no commitment to fund (e.g., commercial paper buyers).

 The University’s liquidity sources include the following: